 Scenario 1: Forgot Password + Your Phone Isn’t Nearby

-The “Account recovery” page will be displayed next.
-If you have your recovery email at hand, click “Send” to receive a verification code.
+- The “Account recovery” page will be displayed next.
+A verification code will be sent automatically.
+Keep your recovery email at hand.

-After a simple security review, you will regain access to your Google account.
+After a simple security checkup, you will regain access to your Google account.

 Scenario 2: Forgot Password + Your Phone Is Lost/Stolen